loybaldo/filebliz/README.md

 ## Other commands

-- Build the project to production:
+- Build the project for production:
+Use this command to generate a "build" folder for your project.

     ```powershell
     # This will generate a "build" folder.